zenstruck/browser/README.md

 ### Custom Browser

 It is likely you will want to add your own actions and assertions.
-You can do this by creating your own *Browser* that extends `Zenstruck\Browser` (or one of the implementations).
+You can do this by creating your own *Browser* that extends one of the implementations.
 You can then add your own actions/assertions by using the base browser methods.

 ```php
 namespace App\Tests;